kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 #### Reset or remove

-The menu also provides options to "reset" or "remove" options.
+The toolbar menu also provides options to "reset" or "remove" options.
 These two can be a bit confusing, so what's the difference.

 "reset"